 Working as a Support Worker for adult males with Autism, Asperger’s Syndrome, and challenging behaviour helped to further develop the experiences, beliefs and attitudes he holds as a person wishing to help others achieve their goals.
 His empathy towards people and enthusiasm for helping them led him to find work at The Recovery Lighthouse in April 2016.

-With his work at The Recovery Lighthouse, Lewes continues to see a great deal of positive changes the clients make in their lives during their treatment and he strongly believes in the good that therapy, support, and fellowship in the Twelve Steps offers people who wish to overcome their addictions.
+With his work at The Recovery Lighthouse, Lewes continues to see many positive changes the clients make in their lives during their treatment and he strongly believes in the good that therapy, support, and fellowship in the Twelve Steps offers people who wish to overcome their addictions.

 Lewes was proud to become Senior Recovery Support Worker in December 2017.
 He is looking forward to progressing further in the field of recovery support work as he welcomes more clients on their journey into recovery from addiction.